jehillert/material-ui-styled-components-boilerplate/README.md

   StyledMuiDialogActions,
 };
 ```
-### EXAMPLE 1B --- A component using styled-component exports
+### XAMPLE 1B --- A component using styled-component export
 ```javascript
 // path/to/form-dialog.jsx
 import React from 'react';